DS-100/sp22/syllabus.md

 <br>

 ### Lecture
 There are 2 live lectures per week.
 You can attend in-person or via Zoom as permitted by campus policy.
-All lecture recordings will also be posted to [bCourses (link forthcoming)]({{page.course.bcourses}}) within 24 hours of the live recording.
+All lecture recordings will also be published within 24 hours of the live recording.
 Each lecture will also have an EdStem thread for students to ask questions.

 <!--
 We will have some guest speakers this term, on topics including Human Context and Ethics of Data Science and applications to Climate Change. **These lectures will be held live on Zoom**, and we strongly encourage you to attend them!